-HONS 499 (Capstone) – 3 credit hours
+About the HONS 499 (Capstone)

-- Student completes the Capstone Intent Form in the spring semester of their junior year (the year prior to the student’s graduation year) and submits this signed form to the Honors Program Director.
-The completion of this form will require the student to meet with his or her Capstone mentor prior to the senior year to discuss their possible project with timelines, the need to get IRB or animal testing approval, etc. and other details pertaining to the project.
+- Student completes the Capstone Intent Form in their junior year (the year prior to the student’s graduation year) and submits this signed form to the Honors Program Director.
+The completion of this form will require the student to meet with his or her Capstone mentor prior to the senior year to discuss their possible project with timelines, the need to get IRB or animal testing approval, and other details pertaining to the project.
 This form must be returned to the Honors Program Director prior to the end of the spring semester of that student’s junior year.

 - The Honors Steering Committee reviews all submitted proposals and either approves the proposal or suggests further revision/modification before approval.

-- Honors students must present their capstone project before the Honors Steering Committee at Research Day in the spring semester.
-Students graduating in December can present their work to the Committee at the end of the fall semester.
+Honors students must present their capstone project before the Honors Steering Committee at Scholar Showcase in the spring semester.
+Students who do their capstone project in the fall and graduate in December will present their work to the Committee at the end of the fall semester.

-IRB/Animal Testing approval process
+IRB/Animal Testing Approval Process

 If you are testing/surveying human subjects, you and your mentor need to check to see if you need IRB approval.
 If so, you will need to submit a human subjects application by registering at http://eirb.healthsciencessc.org.
 There is some online training involved so get started on this early.